Carpet Beetle Life Cycle Stages Explained - Pupa, Egg, Larvae

 4. Winter (December to February)

-Dormancy: Carpet beetle activity slows down as temperatures drop.
+• Dormancy: Carpet beetle activity slows down as temperatures drop.
 This is a good time to clean and treat storage areas to prevent future infestations.
+In Southern California, the mild winters may not result in as pronounced a slowdown in carpet beetle activity compared to other regions.

 Get A Free Quote